thedelk/grooper-ace-architect/docs/vol-1/acquire.md

 ??? note
     There may be times when you may have more pages to scan into your batch, but can't do it at that moment.
 In situations like that, you wouldn't necessarily want to use **Complete Task**, because it will take the batch as-is and move it on to the next step.

-    If you're scanning in **Attended Client** and want to return to the batch later, click the **Stop** button instead.
+    If you're scanning in **Attended Client** and want to return to the batch later, press **Stop** instead.
 This will return the batch to a "Pending" state.
-When you are ready to come back to it, click **Process** again, and it will pick up where you left off, with all of your already-scanned pages still present.
+When you are ready to come back to it, press **Process** again, and it will pick up where you left off, with all of your already-scanned pages still present.

 ??? tip
     If you need to rescan a page or pages, you can right-click on them in the Batch Viewer.
 There are a few things you can do from this context menu, so feel free to hover over the options and read the tooltips to see what they can do.

 ### Observing the results

-!!! abstract "Step 11"
+!!! abstract "Batch Processing / **Batches**"
     Back in Grooper Design Studio, take a look at our batch.
 The progress bar should now be blue, which means that this activity is complete.

 ![](../assets/img/vol-1/1-3/034.png)